 Tracking #

 Background constant execution is a bit trickier iOS than in Android.
-In order to achieve it, you’ll need to run your app in Background mode.
-This mode allows to keep the application running in the background forever (or at least, for long periods of time).
-This mode requires a special permission (allowBackgroundLocationUpdates) that has to be approved by:
+In order to achieve it, you’ll need to configure your project to run in Background mode as explained in Apple Docs (another way of achieving the same outcome is to add the UIBackgroundModes to your Info.plist).
+This will allow to keep the application running in the background forever (or at least, for long periods of time).

 - The user: as any other permission.